Barton Seagrave: Education

-The village has three schools.
+The village has three schools, with a forth one under construction.
 The Latimer Arts College is a secondary school at the top of Castle Way.
 It has an emphasis on the performing arts. and has a theatre and dance studios.
+Hanwood Park School is a co-educational, comprehensive secondary school due to open in 2024 on the new Hanwood Park development at Barton Point.

 Barton Seagrave Primary School is on an adjacent wooded site, and has recently expanded to three-form entry after an extensive building program ending in 2016.
 Hayfield's Cross Church of England School is a primary school that opened in 2015, on the new development to the east of Barton Road.
 It opened significantly in advance of the houses that would supply its pupils.

 Expansion proposals

-The northern border of the village is Wicksteed Park, which forms a welcome green belt between the village and Kettering.
+The northern border of the village is Wicksteed Park.
 There is considerable development to the south and east, with new warehouse developments to the south of the A14 in adjacent Burton Latimer, on former agricultural land.

 Many new homes have been built to the north of St Botolph's Road / Polwell Lane, extending the developed land towards Wicksteed Park.
 Further homebuilding to the east of Barton Seagrave will considerably expand the village.
 This development is expected to ultimately include three primary schools (one of which opened in 2015), a secondary school and local facilities such as shops and doctors' surgeries.